In this lesson, you’ll learn:

 There are several kinds of metrics inbuilt into your TaxiStartup-powered system.

-You can access them via your company panel.
+You can access them via your My hub.
 Just as you see, the Analytics tab is the second on your menu.

 Here are the types of statistics we sum up and visualize for you: